goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 {: .block-tip}

 - The linear form is a *structured matrix multiplication algorithm* that computes the outputs $Y_0, Y_1, \dots$ sequentially, leveraging the structure of the semiseparable matrix.
-- The quadratic form is the *naive matrix multiplication algorithm* that materializes the quadratic matrix.
+- The quadratic form is the *naive matrix multiplication algorithm* that materializes the full matrix.

 ### Going Beyond the SSD Layer 1